Constraining Non-Relativistic RG Flows with Holography: Holographic Setup and Background

 Here $T, s, \mathcal{E}, P,\mu,\rho$ are, respectively, the temperature, entropy density, energy density, pressure, chemical potential and charge density.
 The chemical potential is given by $\mu=A_t(r\rightarrow\infty)$, and the corresponding charge density is defined as

 Here the second equality is due to the fact that the combination $Z\sqrt{-g} F^{tr}$ is radially independent, and thus can be computed anywhere in the bulk.
 Recall that $\mathcal{E}$ and $P$ can be obtained using holographic renormalization amended by appropriate boundary terms, including the Gibbons-Hawking term for a well-defined Dirichlet variational principle and surface counterterms for removing divergences.

-Thus, we see that the conserved quantity $\mathcal{Q}$ just gives the expected thermodynamical relation
+Thus, we see that the conserved quantity $\mathcal{Q}$ just gives the expected thermodynamic relation\,\footnote{For more details and concrete examples, see the discussion of the consequence of the thermodynamic relation from $\mathcal{Q}$ in Einstein-scalar theories in~\cite{Li:2020spf}.}

 Finally, for the extremal geometry describing the ground state of the theory, $Ts=0$ and thus $\mathcal{Q}=0$.